Extended Producer Responsibility (EPR) on Amazon: Key Information for Sellers

 Germany (DE)

-To sell in the German market, registration in the LUCID system is necessary.
+To sell on the German market, registration in the LUCID system is required.
 Without an active registration number, your products will not be visible to customers.
-In addition to registration in the LUCID system, the seller must have a valid dual licensing, where quantities of packaging placed on the German market must be reported annually, and based on these quantities, recycling fees must be paid.

 France (FR)

-For sales in France, compliance with EPR may require registration in several categories.
-Each seller must have a UNI number for product packaging and shipping packaging.
-Additionally, certain product categories, such as furniture, clothing, toys, chemicals, and electronics, require additional registration.
-Similar to Germany, sellers are obligated to report periodically and pay recycling fees.
+Additionally, some product categories, such as furniture, clothing, toys, chemicals, and electronics, require additional registration.
+Similarly to Germany, sellers are required to report periodically and pay recycling fees.

 Spain (ES)

-As of the end of 2023, the Spanish market requires EPR registration on Amazon.
-If you do not provide a valid registration number, Amazon will register and pay the appropriate fees for you, later recovering those costs.
 Waste regulations in Spain apply to sellers from the first product placed on the market.
-Sellers must also cooperate with recycling organizations in Spain through COOMBES, report the quantities placed on the market, and pay the appropriate fees.
+Sellers must also collaborate with recycling organizations in Spain through COOMBES, report the quantities placed on the market, and pay the appropriate fees.

-Reporting EPR on Amazon
+EPR Reporting on Amazon

 Summary